alphasecio/user-authentication-with-iap/README.md

 **This is not an officially supported Google product**

-This repository contains the code for the User Authentication with Identity-Aware Proxy codelab.
+This repository contains the code for User Authentication with Identity-Aware Proxy.